lucidrains/nuwa-pytorch/README.md

 - [x] offer new vqvae improvements (orthogonal reg and smaller codebook dimensions)
 - [x] batch video tokens -> vae during video generation, to prevent oom
 - [x] query chunking in 3dna attention, to put a cap on peak memory
-- [ ] flesh out VAE resnet blocks, offer some choices
+- [x] flesh out VAE resnet blocks, offer some choices
+- [x] add all stability tricks from cogview paper by default
+- [ ] add cosine sim attention from swinv2 as an option
 - [ ] offer vqvae training script
 - [ ] take care of audio transformer and cross modality attention
 - [ ] segmentation mask encoder, make sure embeddings can undergo 3dna attention with decoder during cross attention
 - [ ] add audio transformer, and build audio / video nearby cross attention
-- [ ] investigate custom attention layouts in microsoft deepspeed sparse attention (using triton)
-- [ ] add all stability tricks from cogview paper by default, as well as cosine sim attention from swinv2 as an option
 - [ ] add some autotrainer that takes care of the alternating updates of discriminator and VQVAE generator
 - [ ] make VQGan able to accept custom VGG for LPAPs loss (audio)
 - [ ] add reversible networks and feedforward chunking, a la Reformer, to save on memory